Lettings policy

 Where Leeds City Council has accepted a duty in accordance with Housing Act 1996, Part 7 as amended.

-Example: Statutorily homeless customers, i.e. eligible, homeless, in priority need, unintentionally homeless and with a local connection to Leeds.
+Example: Statutorily homeless customers, for example, eligible, homeless, in priority need, unintentionally homeless and with a local connection to Leeds.

 2. Medical

-Where the customer or household member’s medical condition is being severely affected or exacerbated by the property they reside in and their current home is not reasonably and practicably capable of being adapted.
+Where the customer or household member’s medical condition is being severely affected or exacerbated by the property they reside in and it is not appropriate or reasonable and practicable to adapt their current home.

 Examples include where the customer: